man-swi/code-agent/README.md

 # AI Code Assistant Agent

 Welcome to the **AI Code Assistant Agent**, a powerful Streamlit-based application powered by Groq's Llama3 model.
 This ReAct agent assists users in generating, executing, and visualizing Python code through an interactive Human-in-the-Loop (HIL) workflow.
-Designed for developers, educators, and data enthusiasts, it supports a wide range of tasks from simple calculations to complex data visualizations.
+Designed for developers, educators, and data enthusiasts, it supports tasks such as calculations, data analysis, and visualizations, with dynamic conversation management and user feedback integration.

 ## Table of Contents
 - [Features](#features)